breatheco-de/knowledge-base/content/live-events-workshops-and-classes.md

 1. In your dashboard, at the top right of the screen, there is a box showing the closest upcoming workshop.
 Below that, click on **Other Upcoming Live Events** to see more options.
 2. Check out the list of all upcoming workshops we offer, and see which ones interest you the most.
-3. When you find a workshop you like, click on its name.
+3. When you find a workshop you like, click on it's name.
 A new window will pop up with all the details about that workshop.
 4. On the right side, you'll see a counter for the next closest workshop.
 Under it, click on **Reserve Your Spot** in the blue box, and you're good to go!

 ## What events formats are available?